Kitchen Food Storage Tips

 Space-Saving Kitchen Food Storage Tips

-- Repackage shelf hogs.
-Get rid of half-empty cartons of cereal and place the cereal in smaller, air-tight plastic containers.
-Then, label them with the contents and the expiration date.
+• Repackage shelf hogs.
+Get rid of half-empty cereal cartons and place the cereal in smaller, airtight plastic containers.
+Then label them with their contents and expiration dates.
 Unlike wine, foods don't get better with age!

-- Place drawer liners in drawers to keep contents from slipping and sliding around.
-You'll be rewarded when you carefully divide everything up, using varying sizes of storage containers to house your stuff, and the stuff stays that way.
+• Place drawer liners in drawers to keep contents from slipping and sliding around.
+You'll be rewarded when you carefully divide everything up, using varying sizes of storage containers to house your stuff, and keep it that way.

 This also makes it easy to wipe off the dust that naturally settles there.